eoinkelly/notes/guitar/midi/midi.md

 -   History
     -   Prior to MIDI controllers and synthesisers from different manufacturers were not compatible
     -   Standardised in 1983
--   Version 1.0 Spec (no 2.0 but many extensions)
+-   Version 1.0 Spec
     -   General
+        -   2.0 extends but remains compatible with 1.0
+        -   There are also extensions to the core 1.0 spec that are not part of 2.0
+    -   Constrains
-        -   One-direction only!
-You need a second cable to send messages the other way
+        -   Uni-directional only!
+You need a second cable to send messages the other direction
+        - Since MIDI cables are uni-directional, devices do not need to negotiate about who is sending data
+            - Q: How does this work over USB?
+    -   Physical
+        -   Max cable length 15m
         -   MIDI devices have _Opto-isolators_ to keep them electrically separated from their MIDI connections and avoid ground loops
-        -   Max cable length 15m
-        -   No error detection in the protocol
-        -   MIDI router boxes are a thing to avoid the delay inherent in chaining many devices
+    -   Thru port
+        -   Many devices have both MIDI input and MIDI output ports
+        -   But they don't copy messages from input to output
+        -   A _Thru port_ forwards everything received on the input port
         -   Data transmission is serial
-            -   can only send one event at a time
+            -   it can only send one event at a time
             -   if multiple channels want to send an event at the same time, they have to be put in a queue
-            -   3 byte MIDI message takes 1 ms
+            -   e.g. 3 byte MIDI message takes 1 ms
-                -   if device has 16 channels then one channel could have to wait 16 ms to send
+                -   if device has 16 channels then one channel could have to wait 16 ms to send its event
-                -   Audible timing errors due to this are called MIDI Slop
+                -   Audible timing errors due to this are called _MIDI Slop_
                 -   MIDI interfaces which support Multiple-in Multiple out (MIMO) exist to avoid this
+        -   A single MIDI cable can carry up to sixteen channels of MIDI data,
+            -   each of channel can be routed to a separate device.
+    -   Protocol
+        -   No error detection in the protocol
+        -   MIDI router boxes are a thing to avoid the delay inherent in chaining many devices
     -   Connectors
         1. Uses 180deg 5-pin DIN connector
             - Visually looks somewhat like pre-USB mouse and keyboard connectors
-            - 5 wires available, typically only 3 used: ground + midi signal carried on balanced pair
+                - 5 wires available, **typically only 3 used: ground + midi signal carried on balanced pair**
                 - Sometimes other pins used to supply DC power (aka phantom power)
         2. TRS minijack
             - Some devices used TRS to save space (remember: only 3 wires necessary for MIDI)
             - MIDI-over-minijack standards recommend using 2.5mm connectors to avoid confusion with 3.5mm headphone/speaker connectors
-                - Presumably most but not all manufacturers follow this
+                - Many manufacturers do not follow this
-    -   Thru port
-        -   Many devices have a MIDI input and MIDI output ports
-        -   But they don't copy messages from input to output
-        -   A _Thru port_ forwards everything received on the input port
 -   MIDI to USB
     -   transfers MIDI over USB
--   A single MIDI cable can carry up to sixteen channels of MIDI data,
-    -   each of channel can be routed to a separate device.
+-   MIDI Event
     -   Each interaction with a key, button, knob or slider is converted into a MIDI event
--   MIDI Event
     -   includes musical instructions, such as a note's pitch, timing and loudness.
 -   Data transfer is over one of
     -   MIDI cable
     -   USB cable
+    -   Ethernet cable
 -   MIDI controllers
     -   A MIDI controller generates MIDI events
     -   Often a keyboard
         -   MIDI was designed with keyboards in mind
         -   Any controller which is not a keyboard is an "alternative" controller
             -   Guitar and drum controllers are included here
-    -   2 types:
+    -   2 types of controller:
         1. performance controllers
             - sends notes
             - used to perform music